Kings Priory School: Chapters

 Traditionally, pupils were assigned to a house depending on their area of home residence, however this practice has become more flexible in recent years.
 Pupils who are relations of current or former pupils are normally assigned to the same house as their predecessors.

 House colours appear on school ties for all members of the senior school.
 In place of the school colours (red, gold and navy), the gold stripe is replaced with the pupil's house colour (e.g. red, navy and light blue for members of Provost).
 This practice is not continued in the Sixth Form, where students wear either a navy blue tie emblazoned with the school crest (Sixth Form) or a red tie with gold and blue stripes, similarly emblazoned with the crest (Prefects).

 The house names are all linked to the area that they represent: Barfleur was the name of Admiral Collingwood's ship in The Glorious First of June, and his statue stands in Tynemouth; Dunelm is Latin for Durham and so represents those from south of the river tyne; Hotspur refers to Harry Hotspur, a Newcastle medieval military hero.
 Provost is the exception, being named for the Provost of the Woodard Corporation.

 The House Challenge Trophy takes place each year, with pupils competing in sporting, musical and general knowledge events.

 Spirituality

 The school has an Anglican tradition as a member of the Woodard Corporation.
 Every year group attends a morning service in the school chapel each week.
 Communion is open to pupils, former pupils, staff and parents, and is held twice each term.
 The school no longer has a chaplain.

+Extra Curricular Activities

+Music

+The school has a strong emphasis on music.
+They have all-school assemblies which focus on singing, alongside a extra-curricular music lessons, an orchestra, a choir, choristers, the "klarinos", a clarinet group, and a soul band.
+Until 2017, they had a string orchestra.
+There are regular school concerts and open-mic nights.